 - Water doesn’t only produce the best result, but it’s possible to make it as well

-- Use this recipe as a guide only: increase or decrease the liquids to have firmer or softer spread
+- Use this recipe as a guide only: increase or decrease the liquids to have a firmer or softer spread

 Nutritional Values of butter and butter spread

-Here are nutritional values of each, butter and butter spread compared, per 100g using macadamia oil and above quantities:
+Here are the nutritional values of each, butter and butter spread compared, per 100g using macadamia oil and above quantities:

 |Butter, unsalted, per 100g||Soft Butter Spread, per 100g|

 |Fat, Saturated (g)||54.70||39.18|

 You can see the change in decreased energy and saturated fat fields.